 How Did He Do That?

 People often ask me how I make my images.
 I start by taking photographs with a high resolution digital camera.
 I never use any photos, but my own.
 Yep!
 I shot all these images!
-Then, I manipulate the photos using software (Photoshop, Painter, Filter Forge, On 1, Alien Skin Eye Candy, etc.) and a graphics tablet.
+Then, I manipulate the photos using software (Photoshop, Painter, Filter Forge, On 1, Alien Skin Eye Candy, Topaz Studio, etc.) and a graphics tablet.
 The resulting images are printed on canvas on a 44 inch Epson wide-format printer.
 I seal the prints with a UV varnish, then stretch them on aluminum and wood strainers, which are custom made in Los Angeles.
-Smaller 16x20 inch images in the series are printed on Epson Hot Pressed Bright paper.
+Smaller 16x20 inch images in the series--if not printed on canvas--are printed on Epson Hot Pressed Bright paper.